ICANN's Fellowship Program – Making a Difference

 - A leadership role in stimulating local interest in ICANN.

-- An ICANN supporting organization or advisory committee.
+- An ICANN supporting organization, advisory committee, stakeholder group or constituency.

 Current Program Status